openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-alarms.rst

 Combination rule alarms
 -----------------------

-The Telemetry module also supports the concept of a meta-alarm, which aggregates over the current state of a set of underlying basic alarms combined via a logical operator (AND or OR).
+The Telemetry service also supports the concept of a meta-alarm, which aggregates over the current state of a set of underlying basic alarms combined via a logical operator (AND or OR).